 Hurricane Beryl becomes powerful Category 3 storm as it nears Caribbean islands

-Hurricane Beryl is set to become the first Category 3 storm as it churned toward the southeast Caribbean, forecasters warned Sunday morning.
+Hurricane Beryl became the first Category 3 storm as it churned toward the southeast Caribbean, forecasters warned Sunday morning.

 Hurricane warnings are already in effect in Barbados, St. Lucia, Grenada, and St. Vincent and the Grenadines.
 Tropical storm warnings are in effect for Martinique and Tobago, while a stormical storm watch is in effect in Dominica.